 Womens Health

-Your assessment and treatment will be carried out by our specialist female Women’s Health Chartered Physiotherapist.
+Your assessment and treatment will be carried out by our Specialist Women’s Health Chartered Physiotherapist.
 The assessment usually starts with taking a confidential and detailed history and whilst we are aware that some issues can be sensitive and difficult to discuss, understanding the onset of your symptoms and how your daily life is affected is vital in directing your treatment.
 We always have compassion and understanding when dealing with these sensitive issues.

 • Stress incontinence – leakage of urine on coughing, sneezing, running or jumping

-• Urinary urgency or increased frequency
+• Urinary urgency or increased frequency (overactive bladder)

 • Bowel urgency and incontinence